Hubs-Foundation/hubs-docs/docs/welcome.md

 sidebar_label: Welcome
 ---

 **Important Notice:** A significant portion of this documentation contains outdated information.
 There are ongoing efforts to update it.
+Chiefly, Hubs by Mozilla and Hubs Cloud are obsolete.
+Hubs Community Edition has the same user experience.
 Got questions?
 Our community Discord is standing by.  https://discord.gg/hubs-498741086295031808

 Hubs is a virtual collaboration platform that runs in your browser.
 With Hubs you can create your own 3D spaces with a single click.
 Invite others to join using a URL.
 No installation or app store required.